jh3y/sike/README.md

 #### `-i, --interval [interval]`
 Sets alert interval.
 Accepts a string input defining hours, minutes and seconds or a combination.
 For example, `sike -i 1h10m` would set sike to alert you every one hour and ten minutes.
 #### `-d, --duration [duration]`
-Ssets duration until alert.
+Sets duration until alert.
 Similarly to __interval__ accepts a time string.
 For example, `sike -d 45m` would set sike to alert you in forty five minutes one time.
 This is handy if you set yourself a task to complete in a certain amount of time.
 #### `-t, --time [time]`
 Sets alert time.
 This is used when you want sike to go off at a certain time and works on a 24 hour clock system.
 For example, `sike -t 18:30` would set sike to go off at six thirty pm.
 #### `-m, --message [message]`